 - Perl's DBI package makes web-database integration easy.

-Is Perl Compiled or Interpreted
+Perl is Interpreted

-Tradional compilers convert programs into machine language.
-When you run a Perl program, it's first compiled into a bytecode, which is then converted ( as the program runs) into machine instructions.
-So it is not quite the same as shells, or Tcl, which are "strictly" interpreted without an intermediate representation.
-Nor it is like most versions of C or C++, which are compiled directly into a machine dependent format.
-It is somewhere in between, along with Python and awk and Emacs .elc files.
+Traditional compilers convert programs into machine language.
+When you run a Perl program, it's first compiled into a byte code, which is then converted ( as the program runs) into machine instructions.
+So it is not quite the same as shells, or Tcl, which are strictly interpreted without an intermediate representation.